joshua-olivier/Lewis-Richmond/README.md

 If you have any problems, questions, ideas or suggestions for new projects, feel free to send me an e-mail at joshuaolivierr@gmail.com.

 All contributors that have helped me throughout this project will be in the list down below:
+-
+-
+-

 == GitHub ==

 If you want to see open-source code projects, my GitHub is: https://github.com/joshua-olivier

 == Rules ==

-YOU CAN USE THIS WEBSITE AS LONG AS IT'S FOR PERSONAL USE ONLY!
+YOU CAN USE THIS WEBSITE AS LONG AS IT'S FOR PERSONAL USE ONLY!!!